Chronology of World War II

 Working on a Disabled Vehicle

-Sherman Tanks Advancing towards Vire, Normandy, 2 August 1944
+Sherman Tanks Advancing towards Vire

-Sherman tanks advancing towards Vire
+Sherman Tanks Advancing towards Vire

 Advancing towards Vire